vic-ma/howtodismantle.github.io/_posts/2025-02-21-DIY-Guide-Transform-Your-Peakboard-Box-into-an-MQTT-Server .md

 If scenarios get more complex (e.g. 5 sensors and multiple boxes with bidirectional message exchange), we must carefully evaluate if this technique still makes sense.
 For a good, robust architecture, it might be better to switch back to the traditional, separate MQTT server, and not rely on a single Box.

-## Install and use the the MQTT Server extension
+## Install and use the MQTT Server extension

-To set up an MQTT broker along with the Peakboard application we use MQTT Server extension that can be directly installed from the extension pane when creating a new data source.
+To set up an MQTT broker along with the Peakboard application, we use MQTT Server extension, which can be installed directly from the extension pane when creating a new data source:

 ![image](/assets/2025-02-21/010.png)

-The MQTT server only needs to know the port to listen for incoming connections, by default it's 1883.
-To complete the configuration we must hit the reload button.
-The output of the data source can be used to display the current state of the sever: "Init" or "Running".
+The MQTT server only needs to know which port to listen to for incoming connections---by default, it's 1883.
+To complete the configuration, we must click the reload button.
+The output of the data source can be used to display the current state of the sever: `Init` or `Running`.

 ![image](/assets/2025-02-21/020.png)

 The server needs a start command to open the endpoint for external connections.
-That's why we set up a timer that only runs once.
-Within this timer event we call the "Start" function of the MQTT Server data source.
+That's why we set up a timer that runs once.
+This timer event calls the `Start` function of the MQTT Server data source.

 ![image](/assets/2025-02-21/030.png)

-One more things to consider is letting this MQTT server run on a Peakboard box (or on a BYOD instance).
-It opens a TCP/IP port to the outside world and so triggers the Windows firewall to prevent this.
-So using the MQTT server on a box for this first time needs to confirm this pop up dialog and let it open the port in the Windows firewall.
+When Peakboard attempts to open a TCP/IP port to the outside world for the first time, it will trigger the Windows firewall.
+So, you need to allow Peakboard to access to open the port through the Windows Defender pop up:

 ![image](/assets/2025-02-21/040.png)

 ## Configure a button to send MQTT messages

-As an MQTT enabled sensors we're using a Shelly button.
-In [this article](/Building-an-emergency-button-with-Shelly-Button1-and-MQTT.html) we already discussed how to use and set up this kind of button.
-Every time the button is clicked a JSON string is sent to to dedicated MQTT broker.
-In our example the MQTT broker is the Peakboard box.
-So we put the ip address of the box in the corresponding field of the Shelly button web configuration.
+For our example MQTT-enabled sensor, we use a Shelly button.
+In [this article](/Building-an-emergency-button-with-Shelly-Button1-and-MQTT.html) we discuss how to set up and use this kind of button.

+Each time the button is pressed, a JSON string is sent to the dedicated MQTT broker.
+In our example, the MQTT broker is the Peakboard Box.
+So, we put the IP address of the box in the corresponding field of the Shelly button web configuration.

 ![image](/assets/2025-02-21/050.png)

-## Building the Peakboard app
+## Build the Peakboard app

-For the actual MQTT source we choose "localhost" as the MQTT broker address.
-So when the Peakboard application is running the broker can be always reached under "localhost".
-Furthermore we subscribe to the MQTT node the Shelly button is submitting its events.
+For the MQTT source, we choose `localhost` as the MQTT broker address.
+So when the Peakboard application is running, the broker can always be reached as `localhost`.
+Furthermore, we subscribe to the MQTT node where the Shelly button is submitting its events to.

 ![image](/assets/2025-02-21/060.png)

-The rest of the application is just to display the current status of the MQTT server and also the incoming JSON string sent by the button.
+The rest of the application displays the current status of the MQTT server and also the incoming JSON string sent by the button.

 ![image](/assets/2025-02-21/070.png)

-## result and conclusion
+## Result and conclusion

-The screenshot shows the result after the button has been pressed.
-As we can see in the JSON string the type of is "S" which means the button has been pressed only once for a short moment.
+The following screenshot shows the result after a button press.
+As you can see in the JSON string, the type is `S`, which means that the button has been pressed only once for a short moment.

 ![image](/assets/2025-02-21/080.png)